salmanbao/FabricWebApp/README.md

 make rm-state-volumes
 ```

-deletes the persistent storage of the web server (in particular, the `artifacts_webserver_tmp` and `artifacts_webserver_homedir`
+deletes the persistent storage of the web server (in particular, the `fabric_samplewebapp_webserver_tmp` and
-volumes), and can be used for example to reset the web server to a 'clean' state, not having anything in the key/value store(s).
+`fabric_samplewebapp_webserver_homedir` volumes), and can be used for example to reset the web server to a 'clean'
+state, not having anything in the key/value store(s).
 This can be executed only if the services are not up.

 The command